mailmojo/screenie-server/README.md

 * `SCREENIE_ALLOW_FILE_SCHEME`: true (default `false`).

+Delay from the `load` event until the screenshot is taken.
+This can solve issues with rendering (i.e. rendering webfonts) not being complete before the screenshot.

+* `SCREENIE_SCREENSHOT_DELAY`: Time in milliseconds (default `50`).

 And lastly, of course the HTTP port can be customized:

 * `SCREENIE_PORT`: HTTP port (default `3000`).